American Christian Academy

 As a teacher of middle-schoolers, my hope is to instill a love for God and a love for learning through this pivotal time of growth and change in their lives.

 Elizabeth Kelly is a native of Tuscaloosa and resides in Cottondale with her husband, John, who is a traditional artist, and three of the five children.
-Sarah, Mary and Cole have graduated from ACA and Karis attends currently.
+Sarah, Mary and Cole and Karis have graduated from ACA.
 Caleb was born with Down's Syndrome and participates in Eagle's Wings program.
 Elizabeth earned a BA in Family and Child Development in the school of Human Sciences at Auburn University.
 After many years of being home with her family, in 2012 she joined the teaching staff at ACA.
 With a love for the study and memorization of scripture, teaching seventh grade Bible is a joy. .
 She also has a passion for cooking fresh , unprocessed food and can pass that knowledge and practice onto the Home Ec. students.
 She believes these skills and practices will serve students their entire life.

 Carolyn is from Miami, Florida where she attended a small private Christian school from 6th-12th grade.
 She graduated from the University of Alabama in 2012 with a Bachelor of Arts in Public Relations and in 2022 with a MA in Communication Studies.
 She has lived in Tuscaloosa since 2008, married her husband Rand in 2012 and has three children (Finn, Betty-Sue, and Winnie Lew) who all love ACA.